-- 1. When you complete a workshop, a Halifax County Schools Certificate of Credit will be issued. - 2.
-Directions for uploading the CEU certificates will be forthcoming but keep a copy of the certificate for HRMS system upload during license renewal.
+- 1. When you complete a workshop, a Halifax County Schools Certificate of Credit will be issued - 2.
+Directions for uploading the CEU certificates are included in the CEU Uploading Process Map included at the end of this document.

 The School System reserves the right to deny credit for any activity not deemed appropriate due to content, activities or not having sufficient documentation of completion.